MonkWho/pfatt/README.md

 ## Install

 1. Edit the following configuration variables in `bin/pfatt.sh` as noted below. `$RG_ETHER_ADDR` should match the MAC address of your Residential Gateway.
 AT&T will only grant a DHCP lease to the MAC they assigned your device.
-In my environment, it's:
     ```shell
     ONT_IF='xx0' # NIC -> ONT / Outside
     RG_ETHER_ADDR='xx:xx:xx:xx:xx:xx' # MAC address of Residential Gateway
     ```

-2. Copy `bin/pfatt.sh` to `/root/bin` (or any directory):
+2. Copy `bin/pfatt.sh` to `/root/bin` (or any directory) and make executable:
     ```
     ssh root@pfsense mkdir /root/bin
     scp bin/pfatt.sh root@pfsense:/root/bin/